The 2030 Agenda for Sustainable Development adopted by the UN General Assembly reflects directly on the importance of the ecosystem.

 Ecosystems capture and store greenhouse gases, making them a great ally in mitigating climate change.
 In fact, healthy ecosystems provide up to 37% of the mitigation needed to stop global warming.
 They are a barrier against natural disasters such as floods, storms, droughts, among others.

-They can also protect against the spread of disease: where native biodiversity is high, the rate of infection from zoonotic diseases, such as COVID-19, is lower.
+They can also protect against the spread of diseases: where native biodiversity is high, the rate of infection from zoonotic diseases, such as COVID-19, is lower.

 It’s nature’s time.